Predicting the Emergence of Induction Heads in Language Model Pretraining: Experiment 3: Synthetic Data

 \subsection{Results}

-In \Cref{ch5:tab:results}, we first find that no property is by itself a \textit{sufficient} condition for \gls{ih} formation.
-For example, the highest bigram repetition condition (column under 90-90) still fails to produce \glspl{ih} under the $-$D condition.
-Second, related to the first point, local dependency is a \textit{necessary} condition; no configurations with $-$D form \glspl{ih}.
-Intuitively, if each token is i.i.d., the model might not be learning to utilize past tokens in context to facilitate the next token prediction.
-Third, as we showed in \Cref{ch5:sec:exp2}, we reconfirm that some level of bigram repetition is a \textit{necessary} condition (\Cref{ch5:sec:exp2}).
-No configurations under the 10-10 column promote the formation of \glspl{ih}.
-Lastly, interestingly, marginal distribution and categoriality seem to matter only when the bigram repetition is near the Pareto frontier.
-Whereas $\pm$C and distribution shape do not affect the \gls{ih} formation for 10-10 and 90-90 columns (always \redx for 10-10, and always \greenchk for 90-90), when the bigram repetition is at the Pareto frontier (under the 10-30 column), only \config{Zipf}{+}{-} results in the formation of \glspl{ih}.
+In \Cref{ch5:fig:exp3-ps}, we first find that no property is by itself a \textit{sufficient} condition for \gls{ih} formation when measured by \gls{ps}.
+For example, even under the highest bigram repetition condition (0.9-0.9), the $-$D configurations fail to produce \glspl{ih}.
+Similarly, local dependency appears to be necessary in this setup: no configurations with $-$D form \glspl{ih} in \Cref{ch5:fig:exp3-ps}.
+Intuitively, if the next token distribution is independent of the current token, the model might not be learning to utilize past tokens in context to facilitate the next token prediction.
+We emphasize, however, that the result varies nontrivially when using different metrics to measure the emergence of \glspl{ih}.
+As discussed in \Cref{appendix:results-other-metrics-exp3}, other metrics show partial \gls{ih}-like behavior in some high-repetition $-$D configurations.

+Second, as we showed in \Cref{ch5:sec:exp2}, we reconfirm that some level of bigram repetition is a \textit{necessary} condition (\Cref{ch5:sec:exp2}).
+No configurations under the 0.1-0.1 column promote the formation of \glspl{ih}.
+Lastly, interestingly, marginal distribution and categoriality seem to matter only when frequency and reliability are near the decision boundary.
+Whereas $\pm$C and distribution shape do not affect \gls{ih} formation for 0.1-0.1 and 0.9-0.9 columns, only \config{Zipf}{+}{+} results in the formation of \glspl{ih} under the 0.1-0.3 column.
+The importance of skewed rank-frequency distributions, of which the Zipfian distribution is an example, is also reported in \citet{chan2022data, reddy2024the}.